-Remembering Cristiano Ronaldo’s one and only Manchester United hat-trick
+Remembering Cristiano Ronaldo’s one and only Man United hat-trick

-Never satisfied at just scoring one goal in a game, Cristiano Ronaldo’s ruthlessness has undoubtedly made him one of the greatest players of all time.
+Never satisfied at just scoring one goal in a game, Cristiano Ronaldo’s ruthlessness has undoubtedly made him one of the greatest footballers of all time.

 “People ask who the best player in the world is.
 Plenty say it’s [Lionel] Messi and you can’t dispute that opinion,” Sir Alex Ferguson told the BBC in 2015.